-In 2023, the Board approved short-term incentive compensation awards in relation to the NEO performance in 2022 as outlined in the table below which amounts will be paid once a minimum \$2.5 million equity financing has been completed.
+Curibaya, and diversification of the Company's project portfolio, were not achieved.
+In 2023, the Board approved short-term incentive compensation awards in relation to the NEO performance in 2022 in a total amount of \$119,400 as outlined in the table below which amounts do not bear interest and were to be paid subject to a minimum \$2.5 million equity financing having been completed.
+As of the date of this Circular, the Company has raised the required funds and will pay these awards in full on September 30, 2025.